eosnetworkfoundation/chicken-dance/README.md

 Select `LowEndOrchestrator` and use the default template.
 ![OrchTemplaceSelect](docs/images/CDOrchTemplateSelect.png)

+## Configuring OAuth
+Authentication and Access control is managed through an OAuth to GitHub.
+Starting the system for the first time requires a file named `env` in current working directory.
+An example `env.development` is provided that you may copy, and update to match the `secret`, `client_id`, and `callback_url` of your OAuth app.
+If the `env` file is not present, the application will not start, and it will emit the error `Can't find file env in current directory, not able to parse env properties, exiting.`

+If no `env` file is present in the working directory, the AWS User Data script will create one, in the home directory, using the contents of `env.defaults`.
+The default configuration is not correct, and OAuth will fail.
+Using the default configuration will allow the application to start, and respond to healthchecks.
+Please make sure to review the `env` file if you have any issues with authentication.

+### Access Control
+To gain access to the application, a user must have write access to specific GitHub repositories.
+These repositories are also found in the `env` file.

 ## Updating Orchestrator Job Configuration
 By default the setup will spin up a webservice with [Production Run from Jan 2024](meta-data/full-production-run-20240101.json).
 To change the job configuration you need to create your own JSON configuration, and restart the service to use the new JSON. **Note** need to use `nohup` on python webservice to keep the process running after ssh-shell exit.
 - Create your own JSON following the example formate from `test-simple-jobs.json`